Thrakbad/Thrakbad.github.io/README.md

 The Launcher automatically locks itself once the screen is turned off.
 You can lock it manually by pressing the lock icon on the home screen or long-pressing the back/lock icon on the other screens.

 When the launcher is locked, you need to unlock it before you can start using it again.
 To do that, press the UNLOCK button below the clock.
-You will then be directed to the password screen, where you can enter your password.
-Entering the password for the first time will set it for the game, so make sure to enter your character password from your character description.
+You will then be directed to the password screen, where you can enter your password. **Entering the password for the first time will set it for the game, so make sure to enter your character password from your character description.**

 ## Personal log

 The core of the launcher is a personal log for the events you encounter during the game.
 I didn't just want to create a notebook, so I added a few twists to this part, that might enable a bit of nice play, if a character password is breached.

 Log entries can not be edited once they are saved.
 This is partly because it saved me the time to build that functionality, but mostly so you can't easily delete incriminating information.
 You can delete log entries.
 However, nothing is truly lost in a world of advanced tech, so I decided to at least show that a log entry was originally there.
 It is play to lose after all, and having a bunch of deleted log entries from a suspicious time, is a great way to get us into trouble.
-And who knows, maybe there are even some ways to restore them.
-I explain this in game by every device being connected to a huge network, where it might takr days to purge an entry from all running nodes and backups.
+And who knows, maybe there are even some ways to partially restore them?
+I explain this in game by every device being connected to a huge network, where it might take days to purge an entry from all running nodes and backups.

 You can create log entries by typing them (or using the very funny speech-to-text function), by recording audio, or by taking a picture with your device camera.
 All methods for creating a log entry are available from the launcher or from the journal listing the log entries.

 To start an audio recording, simply tap the microphone button.
 A red indicator will be shown when the recorder is running.
 Tapping the button again will stop and save the recording.
-Recording audio even works when the screen is off or the launcher is locked, so you can easily record in secret.
-Recording prevents your device from going to sleep, so it can be a drain on the battery.
+Recording audio even works when the screen is off or the launcher is locked, so you can easily record in secret. **Recording prevents your device from going to sleep, so it can be a drain on the battery.**

 ## Regulations